 A Club may enter more than one team in the team competitions, but no individual player may play for more than one team, in the same competition.

 8 DEFINITION OF ENTRANT AND SUBSTITUTES IN THE ELVIN AND WARREN TROPHY COMPETITIONS

 The competitors taking part in the first round shall constitute the entrant.

 Only one substitute is allowed in any match, that one substitute is only allowed when an entrant is unable to play owing to illness or other reasonable cause.
-The substitute may not have played previously in the same competition for any other entrant and must be a registered player with the same Club.
+The substitute must not have played previously in the same competition for any other entrant.
 The playing of a substitute must be identified to both the opponents and the Competition Secretary.

 The winner of a match shall be the competitor having the highest shot total aggregated over all rinks (with the exception of the singles competition which will be 21 shots up).

 In the event of a tie after the prescribed number of ends an extra end will be played on all rinks, and if necessary repeated to determine the victor.
 The captains, in the case of team competitions, or otherwise the skips shall toss a coin for the choice of jack on the extra end(s) which will be played from where the last end ceased.

 10 POSTPONEMENT, AND ABANDONMENT